Nazulka/Visit-Kyrgyzstan/README.md

 ### Surface
-Simple white background, minimalist design, easily accessible navigation together with stunning images of destinations were selected to allow users to explore Kyrgyzstan from their computers, whether they are looking for a guide to a specific location or just browsing for next trip inspiration.
+Simple white background, minimalist design, easily accessible navigation together with stunning images of destinations were selected to allow users to explore Kyrgyzstan from their computers, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.

 ## Technologies Used
 ___